CCI-MOC/esi-leap/docs/esi-leap-requirements.md

 * Create a new offer with given values.
 * Update an offer's fields.
 Such as update the status to 'available' or 'expired', etc.
 * Delete an offer by offer_uuid.
-Based on the above APIs, ESI Leap can provide various of functionalities for users.
+Based on the above APIs, ESI-Leap can provide various of functionalities for users.
 A leese can retrieve offers with their requirements and find the suitable offer(s).
 An owner can check their offers' status and make changes.

 The lifecycle of an offer is
 * 'available' on offer creation.
-* 'expired' once an offer's end_time has passed
+* 'expired' once an offer's end_time has passed.
-* 'deleted' if an offer is prematurely deleted
+* 'deleted' if an offer is prematurely deleted.

-The offer api endpoint can be reached at /v1/offers
+The offer API endpoint can be reached at /v1/offers.

-An example offer response is shown below.
+An example offer response is shown below:

 ```
 {